Special Issue of Journal of Urban Affairs on “Cities, Networks, & Urban Policy”

-Emma Colven (UCLA) and I are co-organizing a session on urban expertise for next year’s AAG meeting in New Orleans.
+Emma Colven (UCLA) and I are organizing a session on urban expertise, broadly conceived, for next year’s AAG meeting in New Orleans, LA.
 More details:

 American Association of Geographers (AAG) Annual Meeting